Area License Bureaus

 Proof of Insurance and the Court’s Role

 Ohio law requires all car owners to carry insurance (financial responsibility) on the vehicles they drive or allow others to drive (Ohio Revised Code section 4509.101).
 This insurance is mandatory.
 This proof is required for the car you were driving when stopped whether you own the car or not.
 When you are given a ticket, the Clerk’s Office is required to report the status of your insurance to the BMV.
-If you do not provide the required proof – either to the officer, the court, or later to the BMV when they try to reach you by mail at the address they have on file for you – the BMV will take away your driving privileges for a period of time as determined by your driving record history.
+If you do not provide the required proof – either to the officer, the court, or later to the BMV – the BMV will take away your driving privileges for a period of time as determined by your driving record history.
 You will also have to pay additional fees and have additional insurance requirements.
 This is called a “non-compliance” suspension for failure to maintain insurance/financial responsibility.
 The BMV maintains a full list of financial responsibility violator penalties and requirements.
 If you have a ticket in this court please visit our section regarding how to show proof of insurance.

 Your Driver License and the Court’s Role

-Kettering Court sees many tickets related to the status of a person’s license.
 People driving without a license or under a suspended license will often find themselves in front of a judge, facing the possibility of an additional suspension, added points on their license, court fees to pay and even the possibility of jail time.
 The court can impose optional or mandatory suspensions for certain violations.
-The Ohio Revised Code (ORC) lists different classes of suspensions which carry different periods of suspension time.
-In addition to reporting the status of your insurance to the BMV, the Clerk’s Office is also required by law to report any convictions, points and suspensions that may have been imposed by the judge or as a result of you waiving your right to see a judge and paying your ticket (if applicable).
+The Ohio Revised Code (ORC) lists different classes of suspensions which carry different time periods of suspension.
+The Clerk’s Office is required by law to report any convictions, points and suspensions that may have been imposed as a result of your ticket.
 Many people have been caught in a cycle of suspensions and fees that can be very difficult to get out of.
 As such, it is important to be aware of the status of your license and only drive when you are legally allowed to do so.

-In addition to suspension(s), the judges may also impose other restrictions on your license, such as a warrant block, vehicle registration block and license forfeiture, if you fail to make appearances or comply with other judicial orders.
-A warrant block prevents you from renewing your license and plates; a vehicle registration block prevents your ability to register your vehicle or transfer its registration (get tags); and a license forfeiture cancels your privilege to drive.
+If you fail to make appearances or comply with other judicial orders, the judges may also impose other restrictions on your license, such as a warrant block, vehicle registration block, and/or license forfeiture.
 All court-imposed actions may be lifted by a judge when you make the required appearance or provide the required information to the Court.
-Once restrictions are lifted, you will need to pay reinstatement fees directly to the BMV first before you can reinstate your license.
-These fees can be mailed to the BMV or paid on their website, however, if you want immediate action on your license, you can make a trip to one of the BMV’s area license bureaus as noted above.
+Once restrictions are lifted, you will need to pay any reinstatement fees directly to the BMV before you can reinstate your license.

 Categories of Suspensions

-According to the Ohio Revised Code (ORC) § 4510.01(H), a “suspension” is: “the permanent or temporary withdrawal, by action of a court or the bureau of motor vehicles, of a driver’s license, commercial driver’s license, temporary instruction permit, probationary license, or nonresident operating privilege for the period of the suspension or the permanent or temporary withdrawal of the privilege to obtain a license, permit, or privilege of that type for the period of the suspension.”
+Ohio Revised Code (ORC) § 4510.01(H) provides a detailed definition of a license suspension.
 There are two broad categories of suspensions: Court Suspensions and BMV Suspensions.
 Under these two categories, there are many specific types of suspensions that can be imposed.
 Below is a brief overview of some of the most frequently seen suspensions in our court.
 (For a thorough overview of the multiple types of suspensions in the State of Ohio, visit the Suspensions & Reinstatements section of the BMV website.)

 Court Suspensions